-According to the SIX website (data as of 14 January 2014), a total of 1,634 bonds (of which 724 Swiss bonds were denominated in Swiss francs) and 910 foreign bonds (denominated in a currency other than Swiss francs) were listed on SIX.
-In addition, 3,933 bonds were admitted to trading in the international bonds segment.
-Of the total of 5,567 bonds listed or admitted to trading on SIX as of 14 January 2014, 28 were convertible bonds (11 Swiss bonds, 3 foreign bonds and 14 international bonds).
-Furthermore, there exists an active market for unlisted bonds and privately placed debt securities.
+According to the SIX website (data as at 21 January 2015), a total of 1,756 bonds (of which 821 were Swiss bonds denominated in Swiss francs, 882 were foreign bonds denominated in Swiss francs, and 54 bonds were not denominated in Swiss francs) were listed on SIX.
+In addition, over 3,600 bonds were admitted to trading in the international bonds segment.
+Of the total bonds listed or admitted to trading on SIX, there were 24 convertible bonds, 27 CoCos and 11 ABSs.
+Further, there exists an active market for unlisted bonds and privately placed debt securities.
 In addition, Switzerland is (among very few other countries) leading with respect to the issuance of regulatory capital debt securities.
-Furthermore, there is a very active structured products market.
+Further, there exists a very active structured products market.

-Pursuant to the Quarterly Market Report of the Swiss Structured Products Association (SSPA) dated December 2013, 158.43 billion Swiss francs were invested in structured products in Swiss bank deposits (assets under management) as of the end of October 2013.
-Compared with other types of securities, this represents 3.27 per cent of all Swiss deposits.
-Private investors account for 37.97 per cent share in deposits, institutional investors for 54.43 per cent and commercial clients for 7.59 per cent.
-With 34,305 products issued by the end of 2013, there was a 5.57 per cent increase in issuances compared to the previous year; roughly 1,810 additional products.
-In 2013, leveraged products increased by 10.05 per cent.
+Pursuant to the Quarterly Market Report of the Swiss Structured Products Association dated December 2014, 201.78 billion Swiss francs were invested in structured products in Swiss bank deposits (assets under management) as at the end of October 2014.
+Compared with other types of securities, this represents 3.69 per cent of all Swiss deposits.
+Private investors account for 27.23 per cent share in deposits, institutional investors for 67.82 per cent and commercial clients for 4.95 per cent.
+With 31,989 products issued by the end of 2014, there was a 6.75 per cent drop in issuances compared with the previous year; roughly 2,316 products less.
+In 2014, leveraged products decreased by 9.19 per cent.